vault27/Foundation/bgp.md

 - 2 BGP processes with different AS on one router - supported on some platforms
 - BGP is not a routing protocol: BGP is an application used to exchange NLRI, IPv4, IPv6, l2vpn, VPnv4...All data in a packet is presented in the form of Path attributes, all these make it very flexible
 - For different addresses different AFI/SAFI numbers are used
-- Internet de facto protocol, Routing protocol of Intenet, Port 179 TCP, EGP
+- Internet de facto protocol, Routing protocol of Intenet
 - BGP knows the next-hop, but not the outgoing interface
 - IGP must be able to perform recursion otherwise the route cannot be used
 - It is not binded to interface, we just configure neighbors and then connect to them according to routing table